shushen/dpdk-ovs/docs/01_Installation.md

 cd -
 ```

-**Note:** To enable the new Intel® DPDK 1.6.0 IVSHM feature, Intel® DPDK has to be compiled using the `ivshmem` target.
+**Note:** To enable the new IVSHM feature introduced with Intel® DPDK 1.6.0, Intel® DPDK has to be compiled using the `ivshmem` target.
 This requirement may differ depending on the environment in which the system is built.
 Please refer to sections two and three of the *Intel® Data Plane Development Kit (Intel DPDK) - Getting Started Guide* - which can be found on [intel.com][intel-dpdkgsg] - for additional information on performing this step.

 #### Open vSwitch